danielaparker/jsoncons/README.md

 The library uses exceptions and in some cases `std::error_code`'s to report errors.
 If exceptions are disabled, throws become calls to `std::terminate`.

-As the `jsoncons` library has evolved, names have sometimes changed.
-To ease transition, jsoncons deprecates the old names but continues to support many of them.
-See the [deprecated list](doc/ref/deprecated.md) for the status of old names.
-The deprecated names can be suppressed by defining macro `JSONCONS_NO_DEPRECATED`, which is recommended for new code.

 ## Benchmarks

 [json_benchmarks](https://github.com/danielaparker/json_benchmarks) provides some measurements about how `jsoncons` compares to other `json` libraries.